z390 Portable Mainframe Assembler and Emulator

 • Perform code block

-• APM name - perform the named code block and return to next instruction
+• ACALL name - call the named code block and return to next instruction

 • AENTRY name - define start of performed block of code (skip over if entered sequentially)